queelius/jaf/SPECIFICATION.md

 ## Path System

-The JAF Path System is a small, dedicated sub-language for data traversal within JSON objects.
+The JAF Path System is a small, dedicated sub-language for data traversal within JSON structures.
 Paths are **lists of tagged components** used within the `["path", path_components_list]` special form or the `@` notation.
 This tagged structure (its own AST) provides a uniform and explicit way to define how to traverse the JSON data.

 Each component in the `path_components_list` is a list itself, where the first element is a tag (string) indicating the type of path segment, and subsequent elements are arguments for that segment type.